 How To Create A Whole House Color Scheme

-If you've ever struggled to coordinate the colors in a room, not to mention creating a whole house color scheme, I can relate!
+If you've ever struggled to coordinate the colors in your kitchen, not to mention creating a whole house color scheme, I can relate!

 A few years ago, I was having a particularly hard time decorating my living room.
 In case you're curious, here's the "before":